nex3/nex3.github.io/drafts/a-sociable-web.md

 CommentBox but this tops the list for me).

-Having people repost and respond to your posts is also an excellent way to get a sense of them, because you're seeing them in their native habitat as it were: on their own blog, writing primarily for their audience.
+Having people repost and respond to your posts is also an excellent way to get a sense of them, because you're seeing them in their native habitat, as it were: on their own blog, writing primarily for their audience.
 But this does require actually being notified when those reposts happen, which requires the use of a technology like Webmentions on both ends of the interaction.